meshery/meshery/docs/pages/extensibility.md

 Meshery provides several extension points for working with different service meshes, load generators and providers.
 Meshery also offers a REST API.

+As of this writing there is no high level extension developer documentation.
+The existing extensions are a good way to learn what is possible.

 **Guiding Principles for Extensibility**

 The following principles are upheld in the design of Meshery's extensibility.